SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Last, but not least, you can write some notes in the field in the upper right corner, which are also stored specifically for the simulator / car / track combination.

 With the dropdown menu in the lower left corner you can choose whether only your own setups (=> "Local") will be included in the database search or that also the setups of other users of Simulator Controller might be considered (=> "Local & Community").
-Since the community setups have not been consolidated yet, these two settings are identical for the moment.

-Note: You can use the local database, even if you do not have given consent to share your tyre pressure setups with the community.
+Note: You can use the local database, even if you have not given your consent to share your tyre pressure setups with the community.

 Important: Simulator Controller does not know anything about the available cars and tracks of any simulator.
 This info will only get available when you run a session with a specific car on a specific track.
 It is not necessary to save any setup information by the assistants, simply running one lap is enough.